EffectOrientedProgramming/book/Chapters/06_Failure.md

 ```scala 3 mdoc:invisible
 // TODO Ensure we've explicitly laid out the downsides of throwing Exceptions.
 Seems like that might have been deleted at some point.
 ```
-Despite the downsides of throwing `Exception`s, there is a reason why it is a common practice.
+Despite the downsides of throwing `Exception`s, there is a reason it is a common practice.
-It is a quick and easy way to ensure that your function stops immediately if something goes wrong, without needing to wrap all your logic in `if/else`.
+It is a quick and easy way to ensure that your function stops immediately if something goes wrong, without needing to wrap your logic in `if/else`.

-With Effects, we can achieve the same behavior without the downsides.
+With Effects, we achieve the same behavior without the downsides.

-Now we trigger a `gpsFailure` that causes the *first* Effect to fail:
+This triggers a `gpsFailure`, causing the *first* Effect to fail:

 ```scala 3 mdoc:runzio
 import zio.*